-Everything else about them is the same, including their drawbacks: a short pendant range and a comparatively short base unit battery life.
-Alert1 has one significant advantage over all other medical alert systems—they are the only company that offers every additional feature you could imagine.
+Everything else about the system is the same, including its drawbacks: a short pendant range and a comparatively short base unit battery life.
+Alert1 has one significant advantage over all other medical alert systems—it is the only company that offers every additional feature you could imagine.
 You’re also required to pay for a minimum of three months of service, which we didn’t like.

-To be fair, they compensate for this by offering dramatically lower monthly fees if you opt for the annual plan.
+To be fair, the company compensates for this by offering dramatically lower monthly fees if you opt for the annual plan.
 That pricing option rivals Bay Alarm Medical’s in-home system, one of the most affordable on our list.

-Alert1 Medical Alert System’s Design & Major Features
+Alert1 Medical Alert System Design and Major Features

 Above the emergency button, there’s a large speaker, and next to it, there’s a microphone on one side and test and power buttons on the other side.
 The test button allows you to check the equipment without placing a call to the response center.

-The 600-foot pendant range is among the shortest, though not as short as the one criticized in the Mobile Guardian Medical Guardian reviews.
+The 600-foot pendant range is among the shortest, though not as short as the one criticized in the Medical Guardian Mobile Guardian reviews.
 Also, we have to note that the 24-hour battery life of the base unit is among the shortest on the market.
 Although sufficient during most power outages, we would appreciate longer battery life, especially for the more portable cellular option.

 You can only select the payment plan and choose if you wish to add a second user when ordering a system.
 Spouse monitoring costs an extra $5 per month.
 However, to add the pendant for the second user, you must go to the accessories page and add them individually.

-If we again compare them to Life Alert, cost differences are substantial.
+If we again compare Alert1 to Life Alert, cost differences are substantial.
 Alert1’s additional features are much more affordable.
 On top of that, besides the monthly monitoring fee for the second person, and the $10 monthly fee for the monitored smoke detector, no other accessory adds to your monthly bill.
-They only require a one-time payment for the equipment.
+The company only requires a one-time payment for the equipment.